 In the normal course of business, management evaluates all new accounting pronouncements issued by the Financial Accounting Standards Board ("FASB"), the SEC, the Emerging Issues Task Force, the American Institute of Certified Public Accountants or other authoritative accounting bodies to determine the potential impact they may have on our consolidated financial statements.
 In June 2011, the FASB amended its guidance related to the presentation of other comprehensive income.
-The amended guidance requires the presentation of other comprehensive income and its components either (1) together with the components of net income in one continuous statement of comprehensive income or (2) as a separate statement immediately following the statement of income with equal prominence.
+The amended guidance requires the presentation of other comprehensive income or (2) as a separate statement immediately following the statement of income with equal prominence.
 The provisions of the amended guidance will be effective for the Company beginning in the first quarter of the fiscal year ending March 31, 2013.
 Management does not expect any other recently issued accounting pronouncements, which have not already been adopted, to have a material impact on our consolidated financial statements.